Maintenance of ecological connectivity among and between habitats.

 - Corals in naturally turbid, deeper lagoons may display higher resistance to bleaching than corals of the same species in clear waters over barrier reefs.

 Seagrass Beds and Sand Flats

 The generally turbid waters and shading effect of mangroves may reduce the susceptibility of adjacent corals to bleaching.
-For more information and guidance on resilience and mangroves refer to Managing Mangroves for Resilience to Climate Change (pdf, 1.9M).
+For more information and guidance on resilience and mangroves refer to Managing Mangroves for Resilience to Climate Change.

-- When in close proximity to reefs, mangroves can provide feeding grounds to fishes that take shelter on the reefs.
+- When near reefs, mangroves can provide feeding grounds to fishes that take shelter on the reefs.

 - Mangroves introduce fixed nitrogen and organic detritus into the coral reef food chain, as do reef flats and seagrass beds.